clemak27/linux_setup/setup/INSTALL.md

 ### NixOS install

+- Disable Secure Boot
-- boot from live USB
+- Boot from live USB
 - Open a terminal and checkout the repo:
   `git clone https://github.com/clemak27/linux_setup`
 - `cd linux_setup/setup`
-- update `setup_disc.sh` with the device where nix should be installed (check with `lsblk`)
+- Update `setup_disc.sh` with the device where nix should be installed (check with `lsblk`)
-- run `sudo ./setup_disc.sh`
+- Run `sudo ./setup_disc.sh`
-- update the config of the host in the repo with the generated `/mnt/etc/nixos/hardware-configuration.nix` and the `deviceUUID` of the root partition in `configuration.nix`.
+- Update the config of the host in the repo with the generated `/mnt/etc/nixos/hardware-configuration.nix` and the `deviceUUID` of the root partition in `configuration.nix`.
+- Make sure the `nixosConfiguration` does not include `secureboot.nix`
 - Install NixOS with
   `sudo nixos-install --root /mnt --flake .#<hostname> --impure`
-- reboot
+- Reboot

 ### Configuring the system

-- login as normal user
+- Login as normal user
-- checkout the repo: (if there is a backed up ssh key, use it to clone with ssh)
+- Checkout the repo: (if there is a backed up ssh key, use it to clone with ssh)

   ```sh
   mkdir -p ~/Projects